MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/diagnostic-checker.md

     > [!div class="mx-imgBorder"]
     > ![Outook Checker pane](media/outloook-checker-pane.png "Outlook Checker pane")

-   This is how the check icon appears on the command bar.
+   - This is how the checker icon appears on the command bar.

      > [!div class="mx-imgBorder"]
      > ![Outook Checker on the command bar](media/checker-commandbar.png "Outlook Checker on the command bar")